-This alert provides an overview of some of the most significant tax law changes that will affect your2021 taxes and other key tax provisions of which you need to be aware.
-It offers a variety of strategies for reducing your taxes in the current tax environment.
-Use it to identify the best strategies for your particular situation with your tax advisor, who also can keep you apprised of any new tax law developments that might affect you.
+This guide offers a variety of strategies for reducing your taxes in the current tax environment.
+Use it to identify the best strategies for your situation with your tax advisor, who also can keep you apprised of any new tax law developments that might affect you.
 With many facing difficult and uncertain times, solid financial and tax planning is required now more than ever before.
-The sooner you focus on your tax situation and the available tax planning opportunities, the more likely \you are to put yourself in a better tax position.
+The sooner you focus on your tax situation and the available tax planning opportunities, the more likely you are to put yourself in a better tax position.
 While we cannot predict the future, we can assist you with your tax planning.

-As we continue to monitor the prospects of regulations, guidance and potential new tax reform, and as year-end approaches, you should consider the following opportunities as you review your tax picture.
+As we continue to monitor the prospects of regulations, guidance and potential new tax legislation, and as the year-end approaches, you should consider the following opportunities as you review your tax picture.
 However, before taking action with any of these suggested planning ideas and opportunities, taxpayers should completely analyze the proposed transaction(s) and alternative outcomes.